-As part of your medical coding and billing education, you will complete an externship in the health services industry.
-An externship is a real job where you can develop your skills and learn from others who are already working in the field.
+Before you complete your diploma or certificate program, you will complete an externship in a physician’s office, clinic or related healthcare setting.
+An externship is a real job where you can develop your skills and learn from others who are working in the field.

-During your externship, you will work under the direction of professional health care practitioners to assign codes to patient medical files, insurance claims and other billing and coding related documentation.
-This gives you a chance to network and expand your competencies.
+During your externship, you will assign codes to patient medical files, fill out insurance claims and perform other billing and coding related documentation under the supervision of a health service professional.
+This gives you the opportunity to explore, learn and grow through actual work experience.

 Becoming a certified medical coder or biller can demonstrate your knowledge and training to potential employers.
 Certification may not be required for employment, but as the competition for jobs increases, it may help you stand out from other candidates.

-This course is intended to help eligible students prepare for exams such as the following:
+This program is intended to help eligible students prepare for exams such as the following:

 Certification and licensure exams vary by location.
 Please see your campus' course catalog to determine which certification or licensure exam(s) may be available to you.2

-Take the first step toward pursuing your new career.
-Fill out our information form or give us a call to learn more about our medical billing and coding program.
+Connect with us to take the first step toward a new career and a brighter future.
+Request more information or give us a call to learn more about our Medical Billing and Coding Specialist program.